pycom/pycom-documentation/content/datasheets/boards/expansion2.md

 The Expansion Board features a single cell Li-Ion/Li-Po charger.
 When the board is being powered via the micro USB connector, the Expansion Board will charge the battery (if connected).
 When the `CHG` jumper is present the battery will be charged at `450mA`.
 If this value is too high for your application, removing the jumper lowers the charge current to `100mA`.

-## Specsheets

-The specsheet of the Expansion Board is available as a PDF File.

-{% file src="/gitbook/assets/expansion2-specsheet.pdf" caption="Expansion Board 2 Datasheet" %}